 - A valid photo ID to pick up your Commodore Card

-- Transfer Student Leader letter containing contact information and group number
+- Transfer Student Leader contact information and transfer group number

 Mandatory Immunization and Health Compliance

-A pre-college physical exam is strongly recommended, but it is not required.
-If you have ongoing health problems or chronic health conditions, you should contact the Student Health Center (SHC) or the University Counseling Center (UCC) prior to your arrival on campus to assure the continuity of your care.
+If you have ongoing health problems or chronic health conditions, you should contact the Student Health Center (SHC) at (615) 322-2427 or the University Counseling Center (UCC) at (615) 322-2571 to establish a primary care relationship.